PrestaShop/docs/src/content/1.7/basics/keeping-up-to-date/migration.md

 If you are selling in several countries, additional languages have to be reinstalled on the new shop.
 This can be done in International > Localization > Import a localization pack.

-Also, make sure the IDs of your langs match on the source shop.
+Also, make sure the IDs of your langs matches on the source shop.

 {{< figure src="/images/1.7/upgrade-migration/migration-update-langs.png" title="Checking IDs of installed languages on a shop" >}}